 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such woad roots are thought to target the Stomach and the Liver.
+As such Ban Lan Gen is thought to target the Stomach and the Liver.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Woad root eyedrops have an excellent efficacy and safety on the acute bacterial conjunctivitis.1